cctv camera

 HD CCTV

 High-definition CCTV using coaxial cable.
-Includes HD-TVI, HD-CVI, and AHD.
+Includes HD-TVI, HD-CVI, and AHD technologies supporting resolutions from 1080p to 4K.
+See our HD CCTV module for full training.

 Hybrid DVR/NVR

-A recorder that supports both coaxial (HD CCTV) and IP cameras.
+A recorder that supports both coaxial (HD CCTV) and Ethernet (IP CCTV) camera inputs.
+Allows gradual migration from HD to IP without replacing the entire system.

 IP Camera